 He has published over seventy peer-reviewed articles on mathematics and co-authored two Oxford Mathematical Monographs and has worked as a translator of Russian mathematics.
 He also speaks French and German.

-In addition he teaches on Science and Religion in the University of Oxford and on Apologetics and Biblical Exposition at the Oxford Centre for Christian Apologetics.
+In addition, he teaches on Science and Religion in the University of Oxford and on Apologetics and Biblical Exposition at the Oxford Centre for Christian Apologetics.
 He is also involved in teaching on the Oxford University Programme for Executive Education at the Said Business School.
-He is the author of a number of books on the relations of science with religion and ethics, the most recent of which are: Informetika, (Budapest, Harmat-Keve, 2001); Hat die Wissenschaft Gott begraben?
-(Has Science buried God?, Brockhaus, 2002) (Spanish Clie 2003, Bulgarian 2005, Hungarian 2007).
+He is the author of many books on the relations of science with religion and ethics, the most recent of which are: Informetika, (Budapest, Harmat-Keve, 2001); Hat die Wissenschaft Gott begraben?
+(Has Science buried God?
+Brockhaus, 2002) (Spanish Clie 2003, Bulgarian 2005, Hungarian 2007).
 Worldview with Professor D.W.
 Gooding (2004, three volumes published both in Russian and Ukrainian).
 His most recent book is God’s Undertaker—Has Science buried God?
 (Lion-Hudson, Kregel 2007).

 During the Cold War he made repeated visits over twenty-five years to many of the Communist countries and since the collapse of communism has visited Russia repeatedly, speaking in universities and academies of science.